Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the financial supports from ALICE Project No. SR/MF/PS-01/2014-IITI(G) of Department of Science \& Technology, Government of India.
 ST acknowledges the financial support by DST-INSPIRE program of Government of India.
+RS acknowledges the financial supports under the DAE-BRNS Project No: 58/14/29/2019-BRNS.
 The authors gratefully acknowledge the initial discussions with Dr. Antonio Ortiz Velasquez and Dr. Sudipan De.
 The authors would like to acknowledge the usage of resources of the LHC grid computing facility at VECC, Kolkata.